 The intensively smoking casting will be removed from position 3. by the manipulator in the direction of the red arrow into position 4.
 Though the extraction box stays where it is, not sinking with the manipulator arm.
 Simulated smoke generation ceases here because manipulator moves to the right side and places the casting to the next processing station.

 The casting cycle continues and position 2. emits normal intensity smoke while operator places fresh cores into the empty die in position 3.

 Red arrow in the next picture shows that in the coming stage of the cycle, the casting in position 2. smoking with normal intensity will slide to position 3.
 At the same time die in position 3. after receiveing molten aluminium will slide into position 1. (blue arrow) and start smoking with normal intensity.

 In the final stage die in postion 3. opens, high intensity smoking happens and after loads of smoke escaped the extraction box of the manipulator, the whole casting cycle starts over again.
 Here is an animation of smoke generation in the whole cycle:

-All the smoke these three extraction pipe connections on top surface of the cover and the extration box of the manipulator are not able to collect, goes into the workshop air.
+All the smoke these three extraction pipe connections are not able to collect, goes into the workshop air.

 This is a rather unpleasant situation.
 The first problem is that smoke from positions 1. and 2. escapes under the cover at the height of the operator’s face.
-The second is that there are several other machines with a cover like this and their emitted smoke fills the workshop air quite fast.
-This leads to the requirement that all of the smoke must be kept within the casting machine cover and the extraction system connected to the cover must be improved so that it is capable of collecting all the smoke of an even faster pace of casting production.
+The second is that there are several other machines with a cover like this.
+Their emitted smoke fills the workshop air quite fast.
+This leads to the requirement that all of the smoke must be kept within the casting machine cover.
+And also the extraction system connected to the cover must be improved so that it is capable of collecting all the smoke of an even faster pace of casting production.